-Opalka Gallery is a member of the Association of Academic Museums and Galleries and the Museum Association of New York, and of the North American Reciprocal Museum Association (NARM).
+Opalka Gallery is a member of the Association of Academic Museums and Galleries, the Museum Association of New York, and of the North American Reciprocal Museum Association (NARM).

 Visitor parking is available in the circle next to the administration building.
 If none is available, you may park in any legal space on campus or on nearby streets.
 Please note: if you park on campus & receive a ticket from Sage Public Safety for parking on campus without a permit, please bring it into the gallery and you will not have to pay it.

 Opalka Gallery Hours